bamless/blang/docs/syntax.md

 **J\*** provides all the usual operators supported by other programming languages and some more exotic ones.
-We will discuss the semantics of all operators and the way they behave on different types in the next sections, limiting ourself to list them for now, from highest to lowest
+We will discuss the semantics of all operators and the way they behave on different types in the next sections.
+For now we limit ourselves to list them, from highest to lowest
 precedece:

 | Operator                         | Description                                    | Associativity  |